 Alyssa Milano net worth: $10 million

 Judith Light has also enjoyed a long acting career.
 She was a recurring character on Amazon’s “Transparent” and the TNT “Dallas” reboot, as well as “Ugly Betty.”
-She’ll also appear in a new movie out this April titled “Hot Air.”
+Her last appearance was in the movie “Ms. White Light.”

 Alyssa Milano continued on to other hit shows, including a brief stint on “Melrose Place” and the WB’s “Charmed.”
-More recently, she starred on ABC’s “Mistresses.”
+More recently, she starred on Netflix’s “Insatiable.”

 ‘The Love Boat’